Von Bissing university: Reception and legacy

 The university itself is considered by historians to have failed to achieve its aims.
 It failed to gain wide support from across Flemish Movement, particularly since some of the early supporters, including the historian Paul Fredericq who had campaigned for Dutch language instruction, had been imprisoned.
 It was equally resented by many French-speaking academics.
+Fredericq and his Ghent colleague Henri Pirenne, a celebrated historian, were deported to prison camps in Germany in March 1916.
 This, however, did not stop the continuation of the Flamenpolitik by the German administration, which led to the creation of the Council of Flanders (Raad van Vlaanderen, or RVV; a quasi-independent Flemish government) in February 1917.

 Although the Flemish Movement had campaigned for the "Flemishization" (flamandisation) of Ghent University, many within the movement were divided about whether accepting the university would be collaboration and some students passively resisted it.
-The establishment of the university created a rupture within the Flemish Movement between the "Activists" (activisten) who supported the German initiatives and the "Passivists" (passivisten) who opposed any form of collaboration with the Germans.
+The establishment of the university created a rupture within the Flemish Movement between the "activists" (activisten) who supported the German initiatives and the "passivists" (passivisten) who opposed any form of collaboration with the Germans.
 After the end of the war, in 1930, Ghent University became Dutch speaking following continued agitation by the Flemish Movement.

 Von Bissing University featured in the Belgian 2014 miniseries In Vlaamse Velden ("In Flanders' Fields") produced by VRT.
 In it, one of the protagonists, Philippe Boesman (played by Wim Opbrouck), tries and fails to get tenure at the university as an academic gynaecologist.